ethaeral/ChatGQT/_tabs/about.md

 - Program that uses the tf-idf and random forest models to predict the success of a Kickstarter campaign
 - Built user dashboard to interact with the predictive feature through an API
 - JavaScript, React

+### Hobby Work

+#### Automatic Watering System 2020

+Designing and implementing a system of sensors for a MSP432 Launch Pad TI

+#### LED Cube 2020

+Created a 3D cube and programmed visual design

+#### Parsnips 2019

+An implementation of a mock AST feature of VSCode’s function definition and references JavaScript, NodeJS

+#### 3D Rendering Conway Game of Life 2019

+3D visual representation of conway game of life utilization graph and graph manipulation

+#### Ubuntu Desktop Clone Dec 2019

+Personal Portfolio Website that mocks ubuntu UI
+React JavaScript